leungchingyip/UFS_L3/readme.md

 	|-- upload_image.py
 	 -- Vagrantfile

 **How to use?**

-If don not use vagrant, please skip step 1 and 2.
+If do not use vagrant, please skip steps 1 and 2.

 1. Install [VagrantBox](https://www.virtualbox.org/wiki/Downloads) and [Vagrant](https://www.vagrantup.com/downloads)